SAS (TV station): History

 SAS-7 was originally known as SAS-10, an affiliate of what became Network Ten.
 It commenced broadcasting on 26 July 1965, as SA Telecasters.
 In the early 1970s the station was bought out by Perth station TVW-7 and thus, on two occasions, shared the same image campaigns as TVW's.
-On 1982, SAS and TVW were bought by the Bell Group.
+In 1982, SAS and TVW were bought by the Bell Group.

 On 27 December 1987, SAS-10 and Seven Network's original affiliate ADS-7 switched broadcast channels and affiliations, ADS moving to channel 10, SAS moving to channel 7.
 As the television industry was consolidating in Australia, these channels had each become associated by ownership with interstate stations bearing the opposite channel numbers, so to simplify network interaction, they agreed to swap channel assignments and network affiliations in Adelaide, with SAS being now the Seven Network's youngest.
 ADS was owned by Kerry Stokes who also owned NEW-10 and Capital Television.
 As a result, from the last days of 1987 up to 1988, SAS, now on channel 7, adopted the On the Move slogan previously used by WLS-TV in Chicago, Illinois in 1984 to mark the change, with a music video made for this purpose.

 In 1988, SAS was sold by the Bell Group to Qintex, bringing the station under common ownership with the Seven stations in the other capital cities.

 The station celebrated 40 years in 2005 with a special television program "Made in Adelaide 40 Years of Television".